NSO-developer/pioneer/README.md

 dependencies are fulfilled:

     which ncs && which python && python -c "import paramiko" \
-    && which xsltproc && which bash && which pyang && echo "All Fine"
+    && which xsltproc && which xmllint && which bash && which pyang \
+    && echo "All Fine"

 # Build instructions